Prajwal-Prathiksh/BreakTheWall/README.md

 ## Scheduled Change
 You can use the [`SafeRunAutoScheduler.ps1`](SafeRunAutoScheduler.ps1) script to keep changing your wallpapers at regular intervals automatically, from a set of saved wallpapers.
 Here's how you can do it:
-1. Clone this repository or download the zip file and extract it.
 1. Create a new folder named `custom_wallpapers` in the `Downloads` directory (Eg. `%USERPROFILE%\Downloads\custom_wallpapers`).
 1. Store all the wallpapers you want to cycle through in the `custom_wallpapers` folder. **As mentioned before, the files must be in `.jpg` format only, but can have any name.**
 1. **[Optional]** If you want to change the interval between wallpaper changes, you can modify the `AutoScheduler.vbs` script. **By default, the interval is set to 1 hour.**